deel-ai/LARD/README.md

 - The `LARD_test_synth_` folder is  dedicated to testing models on synthetic images
 - The metadata are provided in a single file in each folder or subfolder, and the metadata of the whole set of training images is also provided as a single file at the root of the folder (`LARD_train.csv`)

+💡 _Note that this dataset may be updated in the future, with more images for new runways and a greater variety of sources, for both the train set and the test set (and possibly other sets)_

 ### 🏷️ Metadata
 The images of the dataset are provided in a `images/` folder together with a `.csv` file which contains all the metadata.
 Some metadata are